AstraBert/AstraBert/README.md

 💞️ &nbsp;I’m looking to collaborate on bioinformatically-related and ML/AI-oriented projects.\
 💭 &nbsp;I'm determined to democratise the access to genomics, help the environment and fight biodiversity loss\
 ✉️ &nbsp;[Email me](astra.bertelli01@universitadipavia.it)!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at [website](https://astrabert.vercel.app/) and [Résumé](https://astrabert.vercel.app/Resume.pdf) for more details about me,  or find me on [LinkedIn](www.linkedin.com/in/astra-bertelli-583904297): I'm open to feedback and suggestions!
+📄 &nbsp;Please have a look at [website](https://astrabert.vercel.app/) and [Résumé](https://astrabert.vercel.app/Resume.pdf) for more details about me,  or find me on [LinkedIn](www.linkedin.com/in/astra-bertelli-583904297): I'm open to feedback and suggestions!\
+✍️ &nbsp;Did you know that I also run a weekly blog?
+Check it out [here](https://astrabert.github.io/hophop-science/)!\
+🥰 &nbsp;Looking for way to support me and my work?
+Find everything in [my sponsor page](https://github.com/sponsors/AstraBert)!

 <!---